I am Java programmer, blogger on http://javarevisited.blogspot.com and http://java67.com

 This is a gem of the book on cloud-based Java development.
 I don’t think there is any other book that successfully covers the cloud-based Java development and building of a resilient distributed application using Spring, such as this book.

-In the beginning, cloud terminologies and services may seem overwhelming, but if you stick around and finish the book, you would have to build a strong foundation on building cloud-based Java applications using Spring Boot
+In the beginning, cloud terminologies and services may seem overwhelming, but if you stick around and finish the book, you would have to build a strong foundation on building cloud-based Java applications using Spring Boot, Spring Cloud, and Cloud Foundry.

 The book is divided into four major sections which cover the basics,